rohitpatwa/leetcode/Readme.md

 402. Remove K Digits : Push nums in a stack.
 When a smaller number appears, keep poppig the prev num and then push the num provided k>0.
 Remove duplicate nums and remove leading 0s.
 208. Implement Trie (Prefix Tree) : Use dictionary.
 Insert char as a key and it's next char as it's value.
 Mark end as a flag at the end of each word.
 678. Valid Parenthesis String : Iterate s once from l->r and r->l. left_bal and right_bal in s.
 If at any point left_bal<0 or right_bal<0; return False; else return True.
-700. Search in a Binary Search Tree : Can be solved in both recursive and iterative ways.
-Iterate with BST nodes and return root where the value matches.
-Write the base case.
 852. Peak Index in a Mountain Array : Do binary search until you find the mid point.
 404. Sum of Left Leaves : Recursive soln.
 If left child is a leaf, return left.val + recv_func(right child); else return recv_func(left) + recv_func(right).
 79. Word Search : Scan through each word in grid.
 Where 1st char matches, perform dfs on it's neighbors.
 Replace a visited word by -1 to avoid visiting it again.
 Backtrack if needed.